auth0/docs/articles/connections/enterprise/oidc.md

 ## Enable the enterprise connection for your Auth0 application

-To use your new Azure AD enterprise connection, you must first [enable the connection](/dashboard/guides/connections/enable-connections-enterprise) for your Auth0 Applications.
+To use your new enterprise connection, you must first [enable the connection](/dashboard/guides/connections/enable-connections-enterprise) for your Auth0 Applications.

 ## Test the connection